-Therefore in such cases additional “flush” function is used to ensure that the output gets displayed according to our requirement.
+Therefore in such cases, an additional “flush” function is used to ensure that the output gets displayed according to our requirements.
 For instance,

-The above program will program will print the numbers(1 2 3 4 5) one by one rather than once.
+The above program will print the numbers(1 2 3 4 5) one by one rather than once.
 The reason is flush function flushed the output to the file/terminal instantly.

-- You can’t run the program on online compiler to see the difference, since they give output only when it terminates.
-Hence you need to run all above programs in offline complier like gcc or clang.
+- You can’t run the program on an online compiler to see the difference, since they give output only when it terminates.
+Hence you need to run all the above programs in an offline compiler like GCC or clang.

 - Reading cin flushes cout so we don’t need an explicit flush to do this.